David Strayer, Ph.D.

 Camille Wheatley, Research Associate

 Camille graduated from Southern Utah University in 2016 with a B.S. in Psychology and a minor in Ceramics.
-She is currently a Research Associate in the Center for Distracted Driving Research, helping with on-road data collection and expert evaluations for Individual Vehicle Reports.
+Currently, Camille is co-leading a study in the Center for Driving Safety and Technology focusing on semi-autonomous vehicles and their effects on drivers.
+She previously worked on projects involving the distraction potential of infotainment systems, and worked on expert evaluations for individual vehicle reports.
 Prior to this position, Camille conducted research at SUU investigating framing effects on subjective mediums of art and worked as a teaching assistant for Industrial and Organizational Psychology and Research Methods courses in the psychology department.
-Outside of the lab, Camille enjoys playing golf with her family, traveling to foreign countries, and exploring various artistic outlets.
+Outside of the lab, Camille enjoys traveling, cooking, and exploring various artistic outlets.

 Conner Motzkus, Research Assistant

-Conner currently enjoys his position as a Research Assistant in the lab.
-He graduated with his B.S. in Psychology from Southern Utah University in the Spring of 2016.
-His work focuses on the on-road portion of the lab, where usability and distraction potential of vehicle infotainment systems are tested.
-Prior to his work here, he was part of a lab that investigated the impact of anthropogenic noise on the soundscapes of Grand Staircase-Escalante National Monument.
-When not in the lab, Conner invests in his daily yoga practice, hones his cooking skills, and sings in a barbershop show chorus, the Saltaires.
+Conner graduated with his B.S. in Psychology from Southern Utah University in the Spring of 2016.
+He co-leads the on-road portion of the lab focusing on assessing the effect of semi-autonomous vehicles on drivers.
+Prior to his work here, he has worked on projects investigating caretaker perceptions of problematic pornography use, the effect of a brief yogic intervention, and the impact of anthropogenic noise on the soundscapes of Grand Staircase-Escalante National Monument.
+When not at work, Conner invests in his daily yoga studies, hones his cooking skills, and sings in a barbershop chorus, The Saltaires, and quartet, Ante Up.
+He hopes to further his education in the realm of clinical psychology studying the therapeutic potential of yoga practice and ethics.

 Former Lab Members